Adult Use

 Most cannabis consumers know that cleaning your grinder should be routine when you smoke—but aside from just cleanliness, some don’t know why you should keep your grinder clean.
+Here are our top three reasons to clean your grinder:

 While you can find the cannabis you need on our product menus, the tools you need to clean your grinder are likely found around your house.